-Four years ago, I decided that I was sick of store-bought furniture, and that, as a “Veritable He-Man” (chuckle), it was a moral imperative to learn woodworking and build my own stuff instead of buying one more stupid thing that I didn’t really like.
+Four years ago, I was looking for some bookshelves.
+I came to the conclusion that I was sick of store-bought furniture, and that, as a “Veritable He-Man” (chuckle), it was a moral imperative to learn woodworking and build my own stuff instead of buying one more stupid thing that I didn’t really like.

 Four years later, my steadfastedness has only resulted in having huge piles of books lying all over my place because I still don’t have any bookshelves.
 But stuff happened in those four years, it was somewhat crazy, and I am now in a good position to actually make good on that promise I made so long ago.
 Therefore, I’m going to chronicle my, uh, “adventures” here.

 My grandfather worked for a publisher, but also did a bit of woodworking.
 He knew a thing or two, much like many people of that generation did, but perhaps only a thing or two.
 Unfortunately, he became ill and passed away before he was able to teach me anything.
 You can call it silly, but sometimes you can’t ignore what runs in your blood, as my friend Linda tells me.
 Having written three books and worked on many others, I’m now involved in publishing myself.
 I might as try to live up to my grandfather’s name (well, even if it isn’t exactly my name).

 When I decided to do this, I didn’t know where to start.
 Even though I’d been around many of the tools all my life, I didn’t have any instruction whatsoever on the proper way to use them for woodworking.
 I didn’t know a whole lot about wood.
 It was basically square one.